Gangstar Rio: City of Saints Review

 Kill corrupt politicians, protect witnesses, deliver special packages, steal cars and find out who tried to kill you and leave you for dead.

 SAY HELLO TO MY LITTLE FRIENDS

-Access a wide range of weapons like handguns, rifles, bazookas and grenades plus a new local specialty: the Explosive Football.
+Access a wide range of weapons, such as handguns, rifles, bazookas and grenades, plus a new local specialty: the explosive Football.

 HAVE IT YOUR WAY

 You can now customize your character.
 Unlock numerous shirts, pants, hats, glasses and more, that you can collect and use to customize your character.

 The realism has been pushed even further thanks to various radio channels broadcasting hip hop, electro and funk music with several licensed tracks:

 - World Town - M.I.A.

 - Office Boy - Bonde do Role